 If you’re not interested in chancing an upgrade — or sharing your private jet experience with strangers — Delta Private Jets does sell memberships like almost every other private jet club.
 Plans start at $100,000 pre-purchase amount that can be used as needed.
-The cheapest jet at that level costs $5,500 per hour and seats 6-8.
+The cheapest flight at that level costs $5,500 per hour and seats 6-8.
 If you’re looking for private jets for sale, look no further than Sky Aviation Holdings.

-That’s actually not bad if you plan to bring the family.
+That’s actually not bad if you plan to bring the family for a flight experience.
 As an added bonus, members receive Diamond Medallion status and a 20% discount off full-fare domestic and international flights with Delta Air Lines.